 This is the pan that can reduce you to tears.
 Paying a bit more money for this item can mean the difference between a lovely layer cake and a poorly-baked, crumbly mess.

-Maybe you’ve dreamed of creating something like this:
+Maybe you’ve dreamed about creating something like this:

 To get there, you’ll need straight-sided round baking pans.
 They need to be very sturdy with bottoms that will not bow.
 And they need to be light-colored metal to keep your white cake from browning too much.

 Because they are so deep, compared to the cheaper pans you can buy at the grocery store, you can even split these cakes into to layers with a cake leveler.
 Check out the video below on how to do this:

 Here’s the best selection of these straight-sided, professional-quality cake pans (and cake leveler):

 The 9″ x 13″ pan is the workhorse of your baking kitchen.
 Again, I own Pyrex and metal versions of this pan – the Pyrex for savory foods, and the metal pans for sweeter, non-acidic foods.
 I also own some ceramic pans, like Le Creuset, for baking and serving.